MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

 ![step1.](media/step4-PP-onboardingguide.png)

+​
 **Resources**

-Below are additional resources to help provide more details of the above-referenced integration steps.
+Below are additional resources to help provide more details of the above-referenced integration steps.-

 ​